ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 * **Artifact:** The runpath-web-frontend component.
 * **Enviroment:** Normal operation under high request traffic.
 * **Response:** The system processes all incoming access requests to the frontend.
-* **Response measure:** All frontend requests are processed in response time of 23 miliseconds.
+* **Response measure:** All frontend requests are processed in response time less than 23 miliseconds.

 <p align="center">
 <img src="./imgs/scenario2_frontendperformance.png">